deeptronix/dithering_halftoning/README.md

 ## Other functions available

 Here we list the other functions, some used in the library, others ment to be used it your implementation (e.g.: color bit depth conversion, indexing, …), others still already set up for future expansion of the library (such as support for different, higher output bit depths than 1).\
-NOTE: all of the color conversion function operate on a **single pixel**.
-If you have to convert an entire image before dithering or displaying/printing, you need to step through each pixel and convert them one by one.
+NOTE1: all of the color conversion function operate on a **single pixel**.
+If you have to convert an entire image before dithering or displaying/printing, you need to step through each pixel and convert them one by one.\
+NOTE2: Not all the available functions have been tested, since I didn't have the hardware to do so.
+If you notice weird results, blame them before anything else.

 `uint32_t index(int x, int y);`\